 With the passage of time, the temple kept adding new annexure which explains non-homogenous construction.

 Apart from the temple dedicated to Lord Hanuman, there are temples having idols of Lord Ram, Lord Ganesha, Durga Mata, and Lord Shiva.

-An interesting addition to Lord Shiva temple is replicas of Shivlings from famous 12 Jyotirlingas in India.
+An interesting addition to Lord Shiva temple is the replicas of Shivlings from the famous 12 Jyotirlingas in India.

 The Khole Ke Hanuman Ji temple has 24 kitchens which can serve Prasad to 5000 people in its dining halls.
 The traditional Indian system of serving Prasad has devotees sitting on a carpet on the floor of a dining hall.
 This is how Prasad is served in most temples and Gurudwaras.
 However, some dining halls now have the facility of tables and chairs.